sjwabh/SamRadOnc/breast.md

 /T3N0
+/Floyd & Taghian: Review of PMRT for T3N0, RO 2009, "doi:10.1016/j.radonc.2008.09.015"
+Looked at 8 studies that had T3N0 pts, and found LF without RT ranged from 7% to 38% (and up to 3 of 5 in one study), which is pretty high, so concludes that PMRT decisions "must be made on an individual basis".

 /Taghian- Review of T3N0 from 5 NSABP trials (JCO 2006, 24: 3927-32)
 Low risk of LR 7%, even w/o RT.

-Taghian AG, Jeong JH, Mamounas EP, et al. Low locoregional recurrence

-rate among node-negative breast cancer patients with tumors 5 cm or

-larger treated by mastectomy, with or without adjuvant systemic therapy

-and without radiotherapy: results from five national surgical adjuvant

-breast and bowel project randomized clinical trials.
-J Clin Oncol
+Taghian AG, Jeong JH, Mamounas EP, et al. Low locoregional recurrence rate among node-negative breast cancer patients with tumors 5 cm or larger treated by mastectomy, with or without adjuvant systemic therapy and without radiotherapy: results from five national surgical adjuvant breast and bowel project randomized clinical trials.
+J Clin Oncol 2006;24:3927–32.

-2006;24:3927–32.

-/Floyd & Taghian: Review of PMRT for T3N0, RO 2009, "doi:10.1016/j.radonc.2008.09.015"

-Looked at 8 studies that had T3N0 pts, and found LF without RT ranged from 7% to 38% (and up to 3 of 5 in one study), which is pretty high, so concludes that PMRT decisions "must be made on an individual basis".

-CM: For neoadjuv, if SLN+, decide then to give PMRT.

-Indications to treat CW after MRM:

-(Donegan, Fowble, Danish, BC)
+PMRT Indications: (Donegan, Fowble, Danish, BC) any N+ in premenopausal

-Consider for any (+) ALN in preMP

 ≥ 4 (+) ALN à 25-30% LRR risk
 1-3 (+) ALN à 15% LRR risk
 Tumor > 5 cm  à 20-30%  LRR risk

 PMRT cuts LR in half.

-(Consensus statements from ASTRO, ACR, ASCO)

-Tumor > 5cm

-4 or more positive LN (unclear for 1-3 nodes)

-skin or muscle invasion

-PMRT for N- (/Jagsi, IJROBP 2005)
+PMRT for N- (/Jagsi, IJROBP 2005) (OLD)
 Gross > 2cm
 Close Margins < 2mm
 Premenopausal
 +LVI
 Recommendation: RT to CW only.

 Somebody else's indications for PMRT:
 Tumor: Size, Location
   T3N1, or any T4
   inner quad tumors w/ axillary mets
 Nodes: Size, #
   >4 pos LN
   large pos LN > 2.5 cm

-ECE

 /ASTRO Guidelines for PMRT for T1-2 with 1-3+ nodes: